-Professional resume writing and job application skills are only the first step to landing your next career.
-Once your application gets your foot in the door, you’ll need to know how to prepare for a job interview that will seal the deal.
+To prepare for a job interview requires a professional resume and your skills but these are only the first step to landing your next career.
+Once your application gets your foot in the door, you’ll need to know how to prepare for your interview that will seal the deal.

 The purpose of an interview is twofold.
 First, the interviewer will want to learn more about your skills and background.
 Second, and perhaps more importantly, the interviewer will want to get a feel for you as a person.
 Interviewing for a job is as much about showing how well you’ll fit in with the company culture and environment as proving your qualifications.

 There are a few qualities that experienced hiring managers always looks for:

 - Enthusiasm.
 Employers are looking for people who want to work.
 If you can’t seem excited and engaged during the interview, how much energy could you have for the job?

 - Technical Interest.
 Showing that you understand what will actually be required in the position and are excited to dig into the nitty gritty of the job will always give you an advantage over others being interviewed.